MySQL

 mysqldump -u root Project -p > project.sql

-Example Below command will backup Project database to file project.sql inlcuding also the stored procedures
+Example Below command will backup Project database to file project.sql including also the stored procedures

-mysqldump -u root Project -p --routiness > project.sql
+mysqldump -u root Project -p --routines > project.sql

 And the next command will backup only the table Book